-The design of the WUA training is a blend of in-person, classroom and hands-on use.
+As posted earlier, the design of the WUA training is a blend of in-person, classroom and hands-on use.
 Students learn rules from a book and debate.
 They learn 2-man umpire mechanics by demonstration and practice.
 Students learn game management skills through advice and real-world examples; then apply what they discuss.
 Most of all, they get coaching from 18 staff members that combine for over 400 years of “doing it”.
-Our history shows that hands-on drills add value for the students and supports their growth into becoming good umpires.
+Our history shows that hands-on drills add value for the students and supports their growth into good umpires.

 WUA Assistant to the Training Director